 Jump to:

-Chinese mango pudding is a popular dessert made of puréed mango cubes, creamy coconut milk, water, sugar, and gelatin powder.
+Chinese mango pudding is a popular, chilled Asian dessert made with puréed mango, coconut milk, water, sugar, and gelatin powder.
+This silky Cantonese dessert originated in Hong Kong, influenced by British cuisine, and is also enjoyed in China and Singapore.

 Ingredients & Substitutes